RenaSan2021/Slimp-custom-widget/README.md

 # Slimp-custom-widget

+Slimp app for streaming IRL, visit our [site](https://slimp.tv) for more info.

 Widget for Slimp app to use in streamelement overlay.
 Implements alert box functionality.
-Video in the end.
+Video is avalible on [YouTube](https://youtu.be/NTkAn4MKSoE).

 Here you can find code to recreate a custom widget in streamelement overlay.
 <img src="https://user-images.githubusercontent.com/79143038/184177385-37f85a2b-b411-402b-986d-18b53a161cb4.png" alt="Custom widget" width="700"/>